NHL trade deadline could be full of last-minute deals

 “It makes it a little more difficult to plan,” said Holland, whose Oilers have won three in a row to move into the top eight in the West.
 “It’s more wait and see, I think, because when you look at the standings, we’re in a wait-and-see position.
 I think if you had a 12-point cushion above or you’re 12 points below, it makes it easier to pick up the phone.”

-Sakic is working the phones with the Avalanche sitting on a 12-point cushion atop the West and are just ahead of Florida, which cleared space for another move Wednesday by trading forward Frank Vatrano to the New York Rangers for a 2022 fourth-round pick.
+Sakic is working the phones with the Avalanche sitting on a 12-point cushion atop the West and are just ahead of Florida, which is loading up to try to knock off defending champion Tampa Bay.
 Colorado has been linked to Giroux, who can pick his destination with a full no-movement clause and on Thursday is set to play his 1,000th game — all with the Flyers — before he considers his options.

 “I’m very happy I got the chance to do this,” Giroux said.
 “After that, it’s going to be a change of mindset a little bit and see how things are going to go.”